Togusa09/AspNetCoreAuth/Tasks.md

 - [x] Review whether the test project creation should be done just in time - as part of the mocking auth for tests?
 - [x] Move navigation onto home page, under login
 - [x] Rename controllers to correspond to task number, and update urls
-- [ ] Add descriptive headings to pages, probably with titles too
+- [x] Add descriptive headings to pages, probably with titles too
 - [x] Add descriptive logging to pages so operation is visible from console
 - [ ] Merge discussion of Authorised any AllowAnonymous attributes into single block on [[1.
 Attributes]]
 	- [ ] Possibly more detailed explanation on attribute heirachy's
 - [ ] Add info on Default/Fallback policies to [1.
 Policies](Guide/5.%20Auth%20Policies/1.%20Policies.md)
 	- [x] Move "Globally adding auth requirement" from [[1.
 Attributes]] to [1.
 Policies](Guide/5.%20Auth%20Policies/1.%20Policies.md)
 - [ ] Figure out if workshop_api scope is required for OIDC config [1.
 OIDC Setup](Guide/4.%20OIDC%20Auth/1.%20OIDC%20Setup.md)
-- [ ] Redo [1.
+- [x] Redo [1.
 Policies](Guide/5.%20Auth%20Policies/1.%20Policies.md) to reflect current example code
-- [ ] Investigate options to export to standard markdown or wiki formats (Changing links from wiki to relative may be enough for this)
+- [x] Investigate options to export to standard markdown or wiki formats (Changing links from wiki to relative may be enough for this)
+	- [ ] Switch doc links to relative paths
 - [x] Add routes in home controller for returning views so index methods don't need to be added to the task controllers
 - [ ] Create archive of initial state for releases
+- [ ] Custom 404 handler with note about how controller may not be implemented yet
+- [ ] Fix homepage link styling
+- [ ] Remove Wally or Deke - Having both isn't adding anything